 However, many of the spaces are bleak and draughty.
 Extensive pedestrian decks cover the parking areas and access roads.
 The scheme was designed by Chamberlain Powell and Bon in the 1950s and is now almost complete.
 Visitors joke that it is almost impossible to find one's way about.
 This has been countered by painting lines on the brick paviors.
-One can follow them, as Theseus did his unwound string.
+One can follow them, as Theseus followed his string to escape from the Labyrinth.

 The original planting of the roof gardens included lawns, flower beds, trees and shrubs, which required continual irrigation and a high maintenance regime.
 In 2013 the planting was revised by Nigel Dunnett to create three ‘Designed Plant Communities’ relating to the amout of sunshine the areas receive: